shakacode/webpacker_lite/README.md

 ## Installation

-WebpackerLite is currently compatible with Rails 4.2+.
+Webpacker Lite is currently compatible with Rails 4.2+.

 The best way to see the installation of webpacker_lite is to use the generator for React on Rails 8.0.0 or greater.